NikhilD2003/product-recommendation-app/README.md

 # Install the necessary npm packages
 npm install
 4. Launch the Weaviate DatabaseMake sure Docker Desktop is running.
 Then, from the root directory of the project, run:docker compose up -d
-This command will pull the Weaviate image and start the container in the background.5.
-Load Data into WeaviateThis is a crucial one-time step to populate your database.Make sure your Python virtual environment (venv) from the backend setup is still active.Launch Jupyter Notebook from the root directory: jupyter notebookIn the browser window that opens, navigate to notebooks/ and run all the cells in model_training.ipynb.Once it's finished, you can shut down the Jupyter server (Ctrl + C in the terminal).6.
+5. Load Data into WeaviateThis is a crucial one-time step to populate your database.Make sure your Python virtual environment (venv) from the backend setup is still active.Launch Jupyter Notebook from the root directory: jupyter notebookIn the browser window that opens, navigate to notebooks/ and run all the cells in model_training.ipynb.Once it's finished, you can shut down the Jupyter server (Ctrl + C in the terminal).6.
 Run the Application!You're all set!
 Now, open two separate terminals.Terminal 1 (Backend):# Navigate to the backend directory and activate your venv cd backend
 .\venv\Scripts\Activate.ps1